CPD Policy Exchange

 The 2026 CPD Policy Exchange

-At the heart of the 2026 Policy Exchange is a simple but important question: What would it take to make Australia the best place to be a child and raise a family?
+The 2026 Policy Exchange created space for changemakers, community leaders, policymakers and service providers to come together and tackle one vital question: what would it take to make Australia the best place to be a child and raise a family?

 Upcoming events